Hidden Breakthroughs in Language Model Training: English language modeling

 \subsection{Results}

 On language models, POLCA clustering again reveals hidden breakthroughs along each basis vector.
-To analyze the learned skills represented by each cluster, we look for syntactic and lexical patterns shared by the cluster data.
-After tagging tokens by part-of-speech (POS) using spacy, we label each cluster by computing its most common token and POS tag sequences.
-We confirm these automatically assigned cluster labels by examining the top 10 contexts closest to the medoid of the cluster.

-We report a selection of clusters from specific basis vectors in Figure \ref{fig:lang-plots} (see Appendix \ref{sec:add-nat-lang} for more examples).
-Using POLCA clustering on projected loss trajectories for our basis vectors, we find token subpopulations that correspond to various grammatical constructions and have breakthroughs in the loss projected onto that basis.
-For instance, we show a cluster corresponding to predicting \texttt{< to>} and \texttt{< from>} after the first clause in a sentence in Figure \ref{fig:english:vec13}(\subref{fig:mean_lang_polca_13_loss}).
+We show a selection of clusters from specific basis vectors in Figure \ref{fig:lang-plots} and others in Appendix \ref{sec:add-nat-lang} (Figures \ref{fig:additional_eng_clusters_1} and \ref{fig:additional_eng_clusters_2}).
+Clustering projected loss trajectories along each basis vector, we find groups that correspond to various grammatical constructions.
+Some show apparent breakthroughs in their projected loss, like the cluster corresponding to predicting \texttt{< to>} and \texttt{< from>} after the first clause in a sentence (Figure \ref{fig:english:vec13}(\subref{fig:mean_lang_polca_13})).
 We also observe clusters whose projected loss trajectories move in opposing directions along certain basis vectors.
-For instance, in Figure \ref{fig:english:vec23}(\subref{fig:mean_lang_polca_23}) and \ref{fig:english:vec23}(\subref{fig:mean_lang_polca_23_loss}), cluster 1 contains appositive noun phrases and cluster 2 has noun phrases with similar syntactic patterns that are not appositive (such as list items).
-These clusters visibly mirror each other's movement in direction, if not in magnitude---decreases in loss are generally larger than the opposing cluster's increases in loss which mirror them.
+For instance, in Figure \ref{fig:english:vec23}, cluster 1 contains appositive noun phrases and cluster 2 has syntactically similar---but non-appositive---noun phrases (such as list items).
+These clusters visibly mirror each other's movement---though the clustered decreases in loss are generally larger than their opposing cluster's increases in loss.

 Figure \ref{fig:lang-plots} shows that despite their smooth \textit{exact} loss curves, POLCA clusters have sudden changes in their \textit{decomposed} loss curves at different points during training.
 Clusters from the exact loss curves, by contrast, do not reveal breakthroughs except very early in training (Appendix Figure \ref{fig:nat-lang-loss}).
 We conclude that POLCA reveals breakthroughs in the decomposed loss that are obscured in the exact loss.
-Through clustering, POLCA can explain how different skills are learned during language model training.
+Through clustering, POLCA can explain how different skills are learned during training.